Sally Sweetland: Career

 Sweetland was born Sally Mueller in Los Angeles in 1911.
 In the 1940s, she provided voice dubbing for singing voices in movies, notably for Joan Leslie in several films including Yankee Doodle Dandy (1942) and Rhapsody in Blue (1945), as well as for Brenda Marshall, Martha Vickers and Joan Fontaine in other films of that era.
 She was featured as a solo artist on television programs such as The Perry Como Show and The Ed Sullivan Show.
 She was the female soloist on Gaslight Gayeties on NBC Red in the mid-1940s and on Top of the Evening, which debuted in 1944.

 In March 1952, Sweetland featured on Perry Como's RCA Victor recording of "Summertime" by George and Ira Gershwin, which was released as a single, and appeared on Como's album TV Favorites.
 The following month, Sweetland provided backing vocals on two early recording sessions for the young Tony Bennett on Columbia.
 She also took part in numerous children's records at this time.
 In 1953, she provided vocals for Eddie Fisher's recording of "I'm Walking Behind You", which reached number one on both the Billboard Top 100 and the UK Singles Chart.

 Sweetland later worked as a vocal coach with her husband Lee, a baritone, who was Woody Woodpecker's singing voice on NBC Radio.
 Among their students was Seth MacFarlane, creator of Family Guy.
 In 1995, actor George Hearn won the Tony Award for Best Featured Actor in a Musical for his role in Sunset Boulevard.
 In his acceptance speech, he thanked the Sweetlands.

 Personal life

 She married Lee E. Sweetland, an actor and fellow singer, on December 11, 1939, becoming known under her married name.
 The couple had four children, including a son, Steve Sweetland, and a daughter, Judy Horrall.
-Steve took over their former students, and carries on their work.
+Steve took over their former students, and carried on their work until his death in 2022.

 Sally was widowed in 2009, after 69 years of marriage.
 Sweetland celebrated her 100th birthday in 2011, citing laughter as her secret to longevity.
 As of 2013, she was a resident of Banning, California.
 She died at her home there, on February 8, 2015, aged 103.